ukff/kyma-environment-broker/docs/user/05-50-configure-list-of-modules.md

 - **list** (array) - defines a custom list of modules

 > [!NOTE]
-> The default modules are enabled on your cluster even if you do not include the **modules** object in your JSON schema.
+> The default modules are enabled in your cluster even if you do not include the **modules** object in your JSON schema.

 API for module configuration is built on the **oneOf** feature from the JSON schema.
 If the **modules** object is passed to API, it must have only one valid option.
 Thus, to pass JSON API Validator, you must set only one field.
 See examples below.